 - ceramic extrusions

-- and another type made from ultra-thin metal foil.
+- metal versions made from ultra-thin foil.

 - As the metal foil is typically only 0.05mm thick, compared with a typical wall thickness of 0.16mm in a ceramic substrate, the pressure drop in the exhaust system is reduced.